 CCAN Action Fund is working with wind and solar industry representatives and other climate advocates on initiatives that are affordable, would create thousands of good-paying jobs, AND help us save a habitable planet for future generations.
 We can unleash more than 5,000 wind and solar jobs in the next few years just by addressing needless regulatory complications.
 We can go from losing more than 10,000 energy efficiency jobs during the pandemic to leading the nation in annual energy rate savings.
 We can keep fossil fuel-powered cars off the road by investing federal stimulus dollars in maintaining and ultimately expanding public transit.
+We can capitalize on federal infrastructure funds to electrify our school bus fleet.
 With the COVID-19 shutdowns putting one out of every six Marylanders out of work, we now know investing in clean energy is one way to stimulate the economy and get people back on their feet.

 Strengthening Environmental Rulemaking at the Maryland Public Service Commission

 CCAN joined a coalition of environmental and renewable energy groups that signed onto the following letter addressed to the Maryland Public Service Commission (PSC).

 READ MORE HERE: Utility-Scale Solar Energy Coalition (“USSEC”) submit recommendations to the Maryland Public Service Commission for upcoming rulemaking regarding the Certificate of Public Convenience and Necessity application process.